Life Is Feudal: MMO

-Life is Feudal: MMO was a massively multiplayer online role-playing game in a medieval setting, developed by indie studio Bitbox Ltd. and published by Xsolla.
-The Open Beta release of the game occurred on November 17.
+Life is Feudal: MMO was a massively multiplayer online role-playing game in a medieval setting, developed by indie studio Bitbox Ltd. and published by Xsolla as a multiplayer expansion of the studio's earlier title, Life is Feudal: Your Own.
+The Open Beta release of the game occurred on November 17, 2017.
 The game entered Steam Early Access in January 2018.
 In December 2020, Bitbox announced that the game would be shut down following financial difficulties and a relationship breakdown with the game's publisher, Xsolla.
 On January 18, 2021, the game's servers were permanently shut down.
+On June 1, 2023, the game was relaunched by the new publisher, Long Tale Games, on their website, ltg.com.

 Gameplay

 Life is Feudal: MMO supported full terraforming of the environment, free construction, a branched system of crafts, survival elements, a non-armored combat system and realistic physics.
 Life is Feudal: MMO's gameplay occurred in a persistent 21x21 km map and included mechanisms for guilds of players to claim land and build trade routes.

-Terraforming and mining

-In-game terrain was divided into cells, each of which is assigned a height value relative to sea level.
-In Life is Feudal, terrain could be modified by either lowering or raising the tile by 0.1 from its height.
-When lowering terrain the players gains a chunk of material removed from the ground while it costs 1 chunk of material in raising the ground.
-However, only soft ground material could be raised or lowered, and there were limitations in modifying the terrain depending on the fall off mechanics of the material.

-Players could dig tunnels, create canyons, mounds, lower and raise the ground according to their own needs.